haxrob/wedgeberry/README.md

 # wedgeberry
 Wedgeberry is a single script that provides an interactive menu to configure a Raspberry Pi into a IoT / mobile device network monitoring and interception tool.
 Think of it like a "network lab in a box" with the box being an off the shelf Raspberry Pi.

-The primary intended use case is to forward network traffic from Wifi connected devices into [mitmproxy](https://mitmproxy.org/) and have the egress traffic routed over a VPN or Tor network to provide a degree of anonymity.
+The primary intended use case is to forward network traffic from Wifi connected devices into [mitmproxy](https://mitmproxy.org/) and have the egress traffic routed over a VPN or Tor network to provide a degree of anonymity while testing.

 Currently the following can be configured via the `wedge-config` interactive menu: